Return to Help Index

 Your Hair is Ready to Flourish

-Determining Hair Porosity & Finding Your Perfect Products
+Determining Hair Porosity & Finding Your Best Products

 By Qhemet Biologics

 Porosity refers to how readily your hair absorbs moisture.
 Knowing the porosity of your hair matters because it'll help you choose the products best suited to your hair's unique characteristics.
-Afro/coily hair tends to either be high or low porosity, however, it is possible to experience a combination of these due to hair treatments such as color or straightening.
+Afro/coily hair can be either high, medium or low porosity, however, it is possible for hair to contain strands with all 3 characteristics.

 You have low porosity hair if leave-in conditioners, butters and creams sit on top of your hair and weigh it down instead of being absorbed.
 This is because the hair cuticles tightly hug the hair's cortex which prevents moisture from easily penetrating.
 Because of this, low porosity hair will need light yet penetrating moisture, like our Burdock Root Butter Cream, to keep it soft throughout the day without it feeling heavy or greasy.

-High porosity hair readily absorbs moisture but also releases it quickly due to its raised cuticles, which causes hair to feel dry again shortly after applying products.
+High porosity hair readily absorbs moisture but also releases it quickly due to its raised cuticles, which causes hair to feel dry again shortly after product application.
 You'll need to use products that are not only capable of adding moisture to the hair but of locking it in as well.
 Use a rich oil blend like our Castor & Moringa Softening Serum to trap moisture in and keep it from leaking out.
 An intense moisturizing cream like our Amla & Olive Heavy Cream also works wonders on high porosity hair, keeping it soft and hydrated for days.
-There's one way to determine your hair's porosity with certainty once and for all: drop it into a glass of water and watch if it sinks or swims.
+There's one way to determine your hair's porosity with certainty once and for all: drop it into a glass of water and watch if it sinks or floats.
 Sinking hair indicates high porosity while floating hair indicates low porosity.
 Hair the hovers in the middle is medium porosity hair.

 3A?
 4B?
 4A?
 Which one am I?
 Type 1 and 2 hair is straight to wavy.
 Type 3 hair refers to hair that has a slightly tighter wave or curl pattern.
 Type 4 hair is clearly kinky and coily.